 Description

-DESCRIPTION: the telephone kiosk is a standardised K6 design made of cast iron, painted red overall with long horizontal glazing in the door and sides.
-There are rectangular white display signs reading ‘TELEPHONE’ and applied crowns beneath the shallow-curved roof.
+The K6 telephone kiosk, designed in 1935 by Sir Giles Gilbert Scott, is located to the north of the former Corn Hall.
+This kiosk features a cast-iron frame with a timber door and is painted red overall.
+It follows the standardised K6 design, with long horizontal glazing in the door and sides.
+Rectangular white display signs reading ‘TELEPHONE’ are present, along with applied crowns beneath the shallow-curved roof.
 The timber door retains its original hinge and handle.
-The internal equipment has been removed and bookshelves installed.
+Inside, the original equipment has been removed and bookshelves have been installed.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.